Learn the authentic way to fry potatoes to create pommes frites, the perfectly crispy french fries that you’d find on the streets of Belgium.

 I learned all about the history and secrets to creating the perfect french fries while living in Belgium for two years.

-Pommes Frites is the French word for French fries.
+Pommes Frites is the French term for French fries.

 Many people think that French Fries (as Americans call them) were created in France, but according to the Friet Museum in Bruges, Belgium, fried potatoes were first made in the 17th century by poor residents who fished for their food.